syncfusion-content/javascript-docs/js/Control-Initialization.md

 <b>(installed location)</b>\Syncfusion\Essential Studio\{{ site.releaseversion }}\JavaScript\assets\css

->   **Note**: The **common-images** folder is needed to be copied into your application mandatorily, as it includes all the common font icons and other images required for the control to render.
+N>   The **common-images** folder is needed to be copied into your application mandatorily, as it includes all the common font icons and other images required for the control to render.

 Now, Include the specific theme reference to your HTML file by referring the appropriate `ej.web.all.min.css` file from a particular theme folder (here, we have referred the **default-theme**), within the head section as shown below,